SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco D9036.md

 ### Overview

 This page contains a tree view representing the device.
-It is a mix of the input/output and processing trees in the web interface under the **Services** tab with the information in the **VSE** tab.The main structure is:
+It is a mix of the input/output and processing trees in the web interface under the **Services** tab with the information in the **VSE** tab.
+The main structure is:

 1. Board
 2. Port